 Being a lights-out operation, the design not only saves labor, it also eliminates collateral heat from light bulbs and allows better temperature and humidity control.

-The system generates an energy efficient speed curve for smooth motion, soft starting and soft stopping, PFS notes.
-In the case of PFS’s WMS, the system enables the door to interface with the operation for up-to-the-second deliveries at the freezer doorways.
+The system generates an energy efficient speed curve for smooth motion, soft starting and soft stopping.
+In the case of Preferred’s WMS, the system enables the door to interface with the operation for up-to-the-second deliveries at the freezer doorways.

 Poultry producer automates frozen warehouse